Practising Science @GCSE

-Welcome to Project Science course and qualification, a new programme for students in years 9-11 from Mastery Science and Pearson.
-Based on the HPQ and EPQ Qualifications, Project Science aims to increase the proportion of Combined Science students - currently only 2% - who continue studying science post-16, by offering an alternative pathway to triple science.
+Welcome to the Practising Science programme for students in years 9-11 from Mastery Science.
+Based on the HPQ and EPQ Qualifications, Practising Science aims to increase the proportion of Combined Science students - currently only 2% - who continue studying science post-16, by offering an alternative pathway to triple science.

 Students complete one or two projects, earning either a Higher Project Qualification (HPQ), equivalent to half a GCSE, or an Extended Project Qualification (EPQ), equivalent to half an A Level.